Office 365 Groups and Microsoft Teams

-An Office 365 administrator can define an Office 365 Group, add members, and benefit from features such as an Exchange shared mailbox, SharePoint document library, Yammer Group, etc. For more information about Groups visit: Learn about Office 365 Groups.
+An Office 365 administrator can define an Office 365 Group, add members, and benefit from features such as an Exchange shared mailbox, SharePoint document library, Yammer Group, and so on.
+For more information about Office 365 Groups, see Learn about Office 365 Groups.

-When you create a Microsoft Team, on the backend, you’re creating an Office 365 Group along with the associated SharePoint document library, OneNote notebook, along with ties into other Office 365 cloud applications.
-If the person creating the Team is an owner of an existing Office 365 Public or Private Group, they can add Teams functionality to the group if it has less than 5000 people and has never been added to Teams.
-This creates one default “General” channel in which chat messages, documents, OneNote, and other objects reside.
-Viewing the document library for the channel will reveal the “General” folder representing the channel in the Team.
+When you create a team, on the backend, you’re creating an Office 365 Group and the associated SharePoint document library and OneNote notebook, along with ties into other Office 365 cloud applications.
+If the person creating the team is an owner of an existing Office 365 Public or Private Group, they can add Teams functionality to the group if it has less than 5000 people and has never been added to Teams.
+This creates one default General channel in which chat messages, documents, OneNote, and other objects reside.
+Viewing the document library for the channel will reveal the General folder representing the channel in the team.
 More importantly, if you create your own folder structure within a document library it does not propagate to Teams as a channel; for now, it only flows from Teams into SharePoint.

 Deleting an Office 365 Group will remove the mailbox alias for persistent Outlook/OWA conversations and Teams meeting invites, and mark the SharePoint site for deletion.
-It takes approximately 20 minutes between the removal of a Team and its effect on Outlook.
-Deleting a Team from the Teams client will remove it immediately from view to all who are members of the team.
-If you remove a member of an Office 365 Group which has had Teams functionality enabled on it, there could be a delay of approximately one hour before the Team is removed from view in the Teams client for the effected people who were removed.
+It takes approximately 20 minutes between the removal of a team and its effect on Outlook.
+Deleting a team from the Teams client will remove it immediately from view to all who are members of the team.
+If you remove members of an Office 365 Group that has had Teams functionality enabled on it, there could be a delay of approximately two hours before the team is removed from view in the Teams client for the affected people who were removed.

 Group features and capabilities for your users depend on where you drive group membership from.
-For example, if you remove a member of a Team, they are removed from the Office 365 Group as well.
-Removal from the Group immediately removes the Team and channels from the Teams client.
-If you remove a person from a Group using the Office 365 Admin portal, they will no longer have access to the other collaborative aspects such as SharePoint Online document library, Yammer Group, or shared OneNote.
-However, they will still have access to the Team’s chat functionality for approximately one hour.
+For example, if you remove a member of a team, they are removed from the Office 365 Group as well.
+Removal from the group immediately removes the team and channels from the Teams client.
+If you remove a person from a group using the Office 365 admin center, they will no longer have access to the other collaborative aspects such as SharePoint Online document library, Yammer group, or shared OneNote.
+However, they will still have access to the team’s chat functionality for approximately two hours.

-Our guidance with respect to Teams ‘member management’ is to drive the add/remove functionality through the Teams client to ensure the correct cascading access control to other dependent cloud applications is applied.
+As a best practice for managing Teams members, add and remove members from the Teams client to ensure that the correct cascading access control to other dependent cloud applications is applied.
 Additionally, you will avoid a disjointed experience leaving people with the impression they still have access to the resources they used to (until the next sync cycle either adds or revokes access to a particular component of the service).
 If you DO add or remove team members outside of the Teams client (by using the Office 365 admin center, Azure AD, or Exchange Online PowerShell), it can take up to two hours for changes to be reflected in Teams.